The Force Awakens is a splendid sequel to Return of the Jedi, the 1983 finale of the original Star Wars trilogy.

-Excellent (****).Rated PG-13 for violence, profanity, and sensuality.
-Running time: 95 minutes.
-Distributor: Warner Brothers Pictures.
+Excellent (****).Rated PG-13 for violence.
+Running time: 135 minutes.
+Distributor: Walt Disney Pictures.